This page offers an overview of responses by governments to international investment arbitration, focusing on responses to:

 [IIAPP comment: To date, reforms of the investment arbitration process have tended to focus on issues of openness and amicus curiae participation rather than concerns about independence and procedural fairness (e.g. lack of conventional safeguards of judicial independence in the system; inability of all parties whose rights or interests are affected by a dispute to seek full standing in the process).
 However, these concerns remain pressing.
 For example, serious issues of perceived independence and impartiality in international investment arbitration are raised by the additional opinion of arbitrator Jan Hendrik Dalhuisen in the annulment panel decision in Vivendi v Argentina.]

-Where states decide to consent to investor-state arbitration, but wish to address concerns about possible bias or other unfairness in the investment arbitration process, they may take various steps such as:
+Where states decide to consent to investor-state arbitration, but wish to address concerns about possible bias or other unfairness in the investment arbitration process, they would need to take various steps such as:

 designation of a pre-set roster from which all arbitrators under the treaty must be appointed;